-Who is the target group for your project and how have they been involved in the planning?
-"Target group" refers to those who will be most immediately and positively affected by your project.
-Identify the number of individuals in the target group or in each target group, if you identify more than one.
+Who is the primary audience for your project and how have they been involved in the planning?
+"Primary audience" refers to those who will be most immediately and positively affected by your project.
+Identify the number of individuals in the primary audience or in each primary audience, if you identify more than one.

 Who are the ultimate beneficiaries for this project?
 "Beneficiaries" refers to those who are likely to be aided in the long-term by your project.
-They may or may not be the same as your "target group."
+They may or may not be the same as your "primary audience."
 Identify the number of individuals who will benefit from your project in the long term, if reliable and defensible counts are possible.
 Otherwise describe the characteristics of the beneficiaries you expect to be served eventually by your project.

-Narrative: Project Justification
+Narrative: Project Justification Continued